Skippuwu/Bad-Anarchic/README.md

 **You will be assigned a player that is a member of the Town :house:.
 Your goal is to get them lynched, not kill them.**

 - If your target is killed at night, you will become a **Jester** :clown_face:

+### Tank 🎲
+**Faction: Neutral**

+A loner trying to Survive

+**Your goal: Survive until the end of the game**

+You auto Survive 2 attacks
+-After the 2 attacks all attacks kill you
+-You can't be healed or defended
+-The 2 saves also protect you from hanging

 # FAQ
 Q: Are there questions here?